Generic selectors

 Other celebrations mentioned in the Bible are that of Joseph when he was reunited with his family[12], the Israelites when they finished the Temple[13], and Boaz at the end of his harvest[14].
 The latter was similar to Thanksgiving Day in the US and Canada.
 Solomon said celebrations were for the living:

-ECCLESIASTES 9:5-9 For the living know that they shall die; but the dead do not know anything, nor do they have any more a reward; for their memory is forgotten.
-6 Also their love, and their hatred, and their envy, is long ago perished; nor do they any longer have a portion forever in all that is done under the sun.
-7 Go your way, eat your bread with joy, and drink your wine with a merry heart; for God now accepts your works.
-8 Let your garments be always white; and let your head lack no ointment.
-9 Live joyfully with the wife whom you love all the days of the life of your vanity, which He has given you under the sun, all the days of your vanity.
-For that is your portion in this life, and in your labor which you labor under the sun.
+ECCLESIASTES 9:5-9 For the living know that they will die; But the dead know nothing, and they have no more reward, for the memory of them is forgotten.
+6 Also their love, their hatred, and their envy have now perished; nevermore will they have a share in anything done under the sun.
+7 Go, eat your bread with joy, and drink your wine with a merry heart; for God has already accepted your works.
+8 Let your garments always be white, and let your head lack no oil.
+9 Live joyfully with the wife whom you love all the days of your vain life which He has given you under the sun, all your days of vanity; for that is your portion in life, and in the labor which you perform under the sun.

 PRINCIPLE: Inappropriate behavior is wrong whether it happens at a birthday celebration or on a holyday.
 Bad conduct does not render a birthday celebration as evil anymore than it would if it were a holyday.